U.S. Route 85 in North Dakota

-U.S. Route 85 (US 85) is a part of the U.S. Highway System that travels from the Mexican border in El Paso, Texas, north to the Canadian border in Fortuna, North Dakota.
-In the state of North Dakota, US 85 travels from the South Dakota state line north to the Canadian border.
+U.S. Highway 85 (US 85) is a part of the U.S. Highway System that travels from the Mexican border in El Paso, Texas, north to the Canadian border north of Fortuna.
+In the state of North Dakota, US 85 travels from the South Dakota state line south of Bowman north to the Canadian border.

 Route description

 US 85 enters North Dakota in the southwest part of the state.
 The first city on its route is Bowman at the junction of US 12.
 Continuing north, it passes between North Dakota's two highest points, White Butte and Black Butte.
-Near Amidon US 85 heads east for 9 mi before going back north along the Little Missouri National Grassland for about 125 mi.
-Near Belfield it junctions with Interstate 94 (I-94).
-After running concurrently with North Dakota Highway 200 (ND 200), it eventually passes through part of the scenic Badlands, crosses the Little Missouri River and passes near the Theodore Roosevelt National Park (North Unit).
+Near Amidon US 85 heads east for 9 mi before going back north and junctions ND 21, along the Little Missouri National Grassland for about 125 mi.
+In Belfield it junctions with Interstate 94 (I-94), about 15 miles east of Medora and the Theodore Roosevelt National Park (South Unit).
+North of Belfield, US 85 passes through the unincorporated community of Fairfield.
+It meets North Dakota Highway 200 south of Grassy Butte.
+After running concurrently with ND 200, it eventually passes through part of the scenic Badlands, crosses the Little Missouri River at the Long X Bridge and passes near the Theodore Roosevelt National Park (North Unit).